sammigachuhi/my_django/docs/09-creating-models.md

 from australia import views
 ```

-Importing the views inside `australia/views.py` will enable us to get the python functions which define the content in our templates as methods.
+Importing the views inside `australia/views.py` will enable us to get the python functions which define the content that gets shown in our templates as methods.
 For example, below we access the `questionnaire_index` and `questionnaire_detail` functions as methods via `views.questionnaire_index` and `views.questionnaire_detail`.

 ```
 urlpatterns = [